Real rectifiable currents, holomorphic chains and algebraic cycles: Introduction

 \section{Introduction}

-Since the publication of the foundational paper ``Normal and integral currents"(\cite{FF60}) by Federer and Fleming, geometric measure theory becomes important tool in many areas of mathematics (\cite{F69}).
+Since the publication of the foundational paper ``Normal and integral currents"(\cite{FF60}) by Federer and Fleming, geometric measure theory becomes an important tool in many areas of mathematics (\cite{F69}).
 One particular fascinating question to us is to characterize currents defined by analytic varieties, or more generally, by holomorphic chains, which are some formal linear combination of analytic varieties.
 The first major progress was made by King in his marvelous paper \cite{K71} where he proved that holomorphic chains with positive integral coefficients are those $d$-closed rectifiable positive currents.
-Three years later Harvey and Shiffman improved King's result (\cite{HS74}) to show that $d$-closed rectifiable currents of type $(k, k)$ with $(2k+1)$-Hausdorff measure 0 support are integral holomorphic chains.
-They also conjectured that the assumption on support is not necessary.
+Three years later Harvey and Shiffman improved King's result (\cite{HS74}) showing that $d$-closed rectifiable currents of type $(k, k)$ with $(2k+1)$-Hausdorff measure 0 support are integral holomorphic chains.
+They also conjectured that the condition on support is not necessary.
 This conjecture was resolved about twenty years later by Alexander (\cite{A97}).
 So for holomorphic chains with integral coefficients, the characterization is complete.
 For holomorphic chains with real coefficients, as far as we know, not much is known.
-A significant difference lies in the fact that for a rectifiable current $T$, its density $\Theta(||T||, x)$ is a nonnegative integer, but for a real rectifiable current $R$, its density $\Theta(||R||, x)$, is a nonnegative real number (\cite{F74}).
-For example consider $R:=\sum^{\infty}_{n=1}\frac{1}{2^n}[\frac{1}{n}]$ where $[\frac{1}{n}]$ is the current defined by the point $\frac{1}{n}$.
-The current $R$ is obviously a $d$-closed, positive, type $(0, 0)$ real rectifiable current but it can not be a holomorphic $0$-chain on $\C$ since the sequence $\{\frac{1}{n}\}$ has a limit point 0.
-This means that the conditions $d$-closedness, real rectifiability and positivity are not sufficient to characterize positive real holomorphic chains.
-The main point of this paper is to show that in addition to the three conditions mentioned above, we need to add that $N:=\{x|\Theta(||R||, x)>0\}$ is of $\mathcal{H}^{2k}$-locally finite.
-Restriction on support also appears in studying plurisubharmonic positive currents (\cite{DL03, DS09, HL09I, HL09II}).
+A significant difference lies in the fact that for an integral current $T$, its density $\Theta(||T||, x)$ is a nonnegative integer, but for a real rectifiable current $R$, its density $\Theta(||R||, x)$, is a nonnegative real number (\cite{F74}).
+For example consider the real rectifiable current $\sum^{\infty}_{n=1}\frac{1}{2^n}[\frac{1}{n}]$ where $[\frac{1}{n}]$ is the current defined by the point $\frac{1}{n}$.
+This current is obviously a $d$-closed, positive, type $(0, 0)$ real rectifiable current but it can not be a holomorphic $0$-chain on $\C$ since the sequence $\{\frac{1}{n}\}^{\infty}_{n=1}$ has a limit point 0 and hence it can not be a holomorphic subvariety of $\C$.
+This means that the 3 conditions: $d$-closedness, real rectifiability and positivity are not sufficient to characterize positive real holomorphic chains.
+The main point of this paper is to show that in addition to the three conditions mentioned above, for a current $R$ to be a positive real holomorphic chain, we need an extra condition that the set of positive density $N:=\{x|\Theta(||R||, x)>0\}$ is of $\mathcal{H}^{2k}$-locally finite.
+Restriction on supports also appears naturally in studying plurisubharmonic positive currents (\cite{DL03, HL09I, HL09II}).
 We then show that currents with these four properties are positive real holomorphic chains.
-This generalizes King's result.
-Since the last condition is automatically satisfied by rectifiable currents, our result also largely simplifies King's proof.
-This simplification is possible because of our use of Siu's famous semicontinuity theorem (\cite{S74}).
-Techniques from geometric measure theory are already important tools in studying algebraic cycles(\cite{L89, FL92, H77, L75}).
-In our opinion, our characterization of real holomorphic chains may find important applications in studying the Hodge conjecture.
-We give a sufficient condition for homology classes that can be represented by algebraic cycles with rational coefficients on complex projective manifolds.
+The following is our main result (Theorem \ref{generalization of King}).